National Environmental Policy Act, Hawai‘i Revised Statutes Chapter 343, and National Historic Preservation Act Section 106

 Pacific Missile Range Facility and Kōkeʻe Park Geophysical Observatory Real Estate Environmental Impact Statement

-The Navy and NASA are jointly preparing an Environmental Impact Statement (EIS) pursuant to the National Environmental Policy Act (NEPA).
-The EIS will also be used by the Hawai‘i Department of Land and Natural Resources under Hawai‘i Revised Statutes (HRS) Chapter 343 and Hawai‘i Administrative Rules Chapter 11-200.1, collectively referred to as the Hawai‘i Environmental Policy Act (HEPA), in its decision making as to whether and what type of real estate agreement it may grant the Navy and NASA.
+The Navy and NASA, as applicants and joint lead agencies, are preparing an Environmental Impact Statement (EIS) pursuant to the National Environmental Policy Act (NEPA).
+The EIS will also be used by the Hawai‘i Board of Land and Natural Resources under Hawai‘i Revised Statutes (HRS) Chapter 343 and Hawai‘i Administrative Rules Chapter 11-200.1, collectively referred to as the Hawai‘i Environmental Policy Act (HEPA), in its decision making as to whether and what type of real estate agreement it may grant the Navy and NASA.

 The EIS Process diagram (right) illustrates the stages of public involvement in the NEPA and HEPA environmental processes.
 The public involvement processes for NEPA and HEPA for this EIS are running concurrently to meet the requirements for both state and federal laws and regulations.